Email Templates

 default_content: include_str!("../mails/welcome.html"),

-}The three fields, in order:
+}The five fields, in order:

 identifieris a&'static strthat uniquely names this template.
 It's how your code looks the template up later when sending an email, and it's how the admin UI keys overrides in the database.
 Identifiers are global across the whole Panel - core templates and every extension share one namespace - so prefix yours with your package name (e.g.dev.0x7d8.test.welcome, not justwelcome) to avoid collisions.available_variablesis aVec<&'static str>listing the variables your template can use.
 This is metadata for the admin UI - it shows operators which variables are available to put into the template - not enforcement.
 The actual rendering uses whatever variables the calling code passes; a typo in an override that references a non-existent variable will just render as nothing rather than error.
-Keep this list accurate so operators editing the template have something to work from.default_contentis the template body, a MiniJinja-formatted HTML string.
+Keep this list accurate so operators editing the template have something to work from.default_subjectis the email subject line, as a MiniJinja template string.
+It supports the same{{ variable }}syntax as the body -{{ settings.app.name }}works here just as it does in the body content.
+Operators can override the subject through the admin UI independently of the body.default_contentis the template body, a MiniJinja-formatted HTML string.
 It's&'static strbecause it's typicallyinclude_str!'d from a file in your extension at build time.
-Operators can override it through the admin UI; if no override is set, your default is used.
+Operators can override it through the admin UI; if no override is set, your default is used.default_enabledcontrols whether the template is enabled out of the box.
+Iffalse,send_templateandsend_template_foregroundsilently skip sending when no operator override is in place.
+Use this for opt-in notifications (e.g. "server installed" alerts) where most operators probably don't want the email unless they actively turn it on.

 INFO

-Every template implicitly gets a settings variable in addition to whatever you declare - it's the Panel's app settings, accessible as {{ settings.app.name }}, {{ settings.app.url }}, etc. Two things happen automatically: settings is appended to your available_variables list during finalization (so it shows up in the admin UI even if you didn't list it), and it's injected into the rendering context by send / send_foreground at send time.
+Every template implicitly gets a settings variable in addition to whatever you declare - it's the Panel's app settings, accessible as {{ settings.app.name }}, {{ settings.app.url }}, etc. Two things happen automatically: settings is appended to your available_variables list during finalization (so it shows up in the admin UI even if you didn't list it), and it's injected into the rendering context by send_template / send_template_foreground at send time.
 You should not pass settings yourself in the context - whatever you pass gets overwritten by the framework-provided value anyway.

 Registering Templates